Chief Strategy Officer

-Jen’s favorite activities are anything that involves fresh-air and a high probability of getting dirty or wet–kayaking, hiking and snowshoeing are some of her favorites.
-She is also an avid Crossfitter.
-Be forewarned: if you get her started talking about CrossFit, she has a hard time stopping.
+Jen’s favorite activities are anything that involves fresh air and a high probability of getting dirty or wet–kayaking, hiking, trail running and snowshoeing are some of her favorites.

 Tell me about your first job?

 First paying job was babysitting a hyperactive kid after school and all day during the summer.
 The highlight was when he came running into the house with his pants on fire- literally.
 I threw him to the ground and wrapped him in a throw rug to extinguish the flames.
 I realized then, I’m good in a clutch situation.